Nixon Peabody LLP

 • Significant margin and default events:

-• Fund margin default or inability to meet margin call: A fund’s margin default or inability to meet a call for margin, collateral, or an equivalent (taking into account any contractually agreed cure period)
+• Fund margin default or inability to meet margin call: A fund’s margin default or inability to meet a call for margin, collateral, or an equivalent (taking into account any contractually agreed cure period); and

 • Prime broker relationship terminated or materially restricted: